 The primary focus for PDP staff remains the development and delivery of education and training programs employing the principles of adult learning theory.
-These programs aim to produce constructive workforce development outcomes that support employee growth and skills building, while continuing to meet agency specific needs.
+Our programs are designed to produce effective workforce development outcomes to support on-going employee growth and skills building, while continuing to meet agency-specific needs.
 PDP’s offerings cover a wide range of subject matter areas and primarily supports employees who work in the social and human services fields.

-PDP programs effectively assist various state, local government, non-government, and not-for-profit workers and organizations to improve their overall job knowledge, skills, and abilities.
-The result is an improved and more productive workforce for the citizens of New York State.
+PDP programs continued to effectively assist various state, local government, non-government organizations, and not-for-profit workers and organizations to improve their overall job knowledge, skills, and abilities.
+This results in an improved and more productive workforce for the people of New York State.
 PDP will continue to maintain its high educational and professional standards to ensure quality control over all offerings.
-The organization will verify, using various evaluation modalities, that it effectively meets the education and training needs of participants.
+The organization uses various evaluation modalities to verify that these offerings effectively meet the education and training needs of our participants.

 For 2020-2021, the majority of PDP’s program delivery addressed employees of the NYS Office of Children and Family Services (OCFS), the NYS Office of Temporary and Disability Assistance (OTDA), the Governor’s Office of Employee Relations (GOER), the NYS Department of Health (DOH), numerous local government agencies throughout NYS, as well as early child care providers statewide.
 The primary program areas included child welfare training, early childhood education and training, temporary assistance policy training, and computer and information technology training, along with others.
 PDP’s overall sustainability continues to be strong as it expands its delivery of high-performance programs for the public service workforce in NYS and beyond.
 We greatly value the partnerships we have with our sponsors and will continue to work closely with them on innovative program design and delivery.